barrekt/hello-world/README.md

 # hello-world
-Intro to GitHub test to play with new branch and change requests
+Intro to GitHub test to play with new branches, commits and pullrequests

 I'm not a dev, but using this example as a way of learning the proccesses involved with GitHub.